Japanese Speech Contest: Spoken Business Japanese

 The Sir Peter Parker Awards for Spoken Business Japanese were established in 1990 by the Japan External Trade Organisation (JETRO) London, and the SOAS, University of London.
 The Awards are widely recognised as having made a significant contribution to the recent growth in the use of Japanese in business, as well as having benefited participants in their professional careers.

-There will be 25th celebration in 2015.
-The Contest date is 10th February.
 Please see the flyer on top of the downloads for the details.